Unconventional Catalytic Olefins Production II: Technological Evaluation and Commercial Assessment

 - What improvements and updates have taken place over the last several years to traditional thermal methods?

-- What are the potential newcomers on the horizon, including the “holy grail” of direct C1 conversion, resid to olefins (via direct oil-to-chemicals routes) and advanced olefin/paraffin separations (e.g., CMS OptiPerm)?
+- What is the potential for the “holy grail” of direct C1 conversion, resid to olefins (via direct oil-to-chemicals routes) and advanced olefin/paraffin separations (e.g., CMS OptiPerm)?

 TCGR will answer these questions, clarifying the progress and remaining challenges, and provide technical/commercial guidance regarding the outlook for R&D/capital investments over the next decade.